CNApy Guide

 Installing additional solvers (optional)

-CNApy itself is already packaged and installed with the open source linear programming solver GLPK which is fast enough for calculations with small models and which is not restricted in the possible number of variables.
+CNApy itself is already packaged and installed with the open source linear programming solver GLPK which is fast enough for simple calculations with small models and which is not restricted in the possible number of variables.

 Configuration